Stephen-J-Whitaker/music-aid/README.md

                 -   ### **The ‘Songbook List’** (ID8) Feature is a dependency user stories 2.1, 2.2, 2.3, 2.4, 2.5, 2.7

-                    When logged in, the landing page displays a header to inform the user that the list below is of their songs and below this, the list of the songs belonging to the logged in user.
+                    When logged in, the landing page displays a header to inform the user that the list below is of their songs and below this, the alphabetically ordered list of the songs belonging to the logged in user.

                     When clicked, each song in the list will take the user to the ‘song view’ page for that song.